LC-Linkous/pso_quantum/README.md

 * [Publications and Integration](#publications-and-integration)
 * [Licensing](#licensing)

 ## Particle Swarm Optimization

 Particle Swarm Optimization (PSO) is a popular nature-inspired optimization algorithm introduced in "Particle Swarm Optimization" [1] (J. Kennedy & R. Eberhart, 1995).
 It is inspired by the social behavior animal groups, often compared to birds flocking or fish schooling.
 PSO is used to find approximate solutions to complex optimization problems.

 PSO consists of a population (or swarm) of candidate solutions called particles.
 Each particle moves through the search space, influenced by its own best-known position and the best-known positions of the swarm.
 The algorithm combines exploration and exploitation to find the optimal solution.

+## Quantum Inspired Optimization

+Quantum-inspired algorithms take concepts from quantum mechanics, such as superposition and entanglement, and apply them in classical computation to solve optimization problems more effectively.

+1) Superposition

+**Quantum Concept**: In quantum mechanics, a particle can exist in a superposition of multiple states simultaneously.
+For example, a quantum bit (qubit) can be in a state ∣0⟩∣0⟩, ∣1⟩∣1⟩, or any linear combination ∣ψ⟩=α∣0⟩+β∣1⟩∣ψ⟩=α∣0⟩+β∣1⟩, where αα and ββ are complex numbers.

+**Classical Adaptation**: In quantum-inspired algorithms, superposition can be interpreted as a probability distribution over multiple states.
+Instead of particles having a single position, they are represented by a probability distribution, reflecting the potential to be in various positions simultaneously.

+**Example in QPSO**: In the Quantum-inspired Particle Swarm Optimization (QPSO), a particle’s position is often updated using a probability distribution derived from both personal best and global best positions, rather than a deterministic position update.
+This allows particles to explore the search space more effectively.

+2) Entanglement

+**Quantum Concept**: Entanglement is a phenomenon where particles become interconnected such that the state of one particle directly affects the state of another, no matter the distance between them.
+This creates a strong correlation between the particles.

+**Classical Adaptation**: In quantum-inspired algorithms, entanglement can be represented as a dependency or correlation between particles.
+When one particle updates its position, it influences the position updates of other particles, promoting cooperative behavior among the particles in the swarm.

+**Example in QPSO**: In QPSO, the positions of particles might be updated using a combination of their personal best position and the global best position, creating a form of "entanglement" where particles are influenced by the best solutions found by the swarm, thus maintaining a level of coordination and cooperation.

+## Quantum Particle Swarm Optimization

 ## Requirements